AKA: Why setting goals isn’t enough

 Many of us moms feel that frustration of getting to the end of our day and feeling like we just didn’t get anything done.
 Of course, there are seasons where all you get done is care for tiny children, eat some toast over the sink and hope you remember to put the laundry in the dryer.
 However, as we exit the constant demands of babies and try to take management over our day, it can be so important to feel satisfied with how we lived out the day.

 Feeling unproductive leaves us feeling like we aren’t doing this gig properly.
-Whether we are moms who stay at home, working, or a combo – go robaxin without a script we all need to feel like we are doing a ‘good job’.
+Whether we are moms who stay at home, working, or a combo – we all need to feel like we are doing a ‘good job’.
 We all need to feel productive at whatever it is we are called to in the day.

 Productivity is very important, but one big takeaway I have from all this, and a mistake I had made, is that you can’t just be productive for the sake of being productive.